badosa/JSON-stat/utils/datalist.md

 } );
 ```

-Or it can be the result of an object already processed by JJT:
+Or it can be the result of a JSON-stat object processed by JJT:

 ```js
 var